All Episodes

 Well, I hadn't been to one since my own in 64.

-And uh I went to one uh not too long ago, and uh i it's a whole different ball game now, and the people uh in the in the in the uh in the stands stand up and cheer and dance and and raise hell.
+And the people in the stands stand up and cheer and dance and raise hell.

-What what uh what uh Jim is reacting to here was a story we had in the first hour that wherever it was, I forget now in South Carolina, there's a there's a rule that you if as graduates are giving granted their diplomas and so forth, you're not supposed to cheer as each name is announced.
+What Jim is reacting to here was a story we had in the first hour that wherever it was, I forget now, in South Carolina, there's a rule that you, as graduates are getting granted their diplomas and so forth, you're not supposed to cheer as each name is announced.

 Yeah.

-You're supposed to wait till everybody's finished, then you go nuts.
+You're supposed to wait until everybody's finished, then you go nuts.

 But seven people were arrested and taken away in handcuffs because they cheered individuals at the time they got their diplomas.

-I know the rule is the rule, but for Christ's for crying out loud.
+I know the rule is the rule, but for Christ's, for crying out loud, handcuffs and cops coming in here and something on your record?

 Yeah.